-Our aim in this subsection is to prove that it can be decided in polynomial time if the strong core is non-empty, and if so, a matching in the strong core can be found in polynomial time.
+Our aim in this subsection is to prove that it can be decided in polynomial time if the strong core is nonempty, and if so, a matching in the strong core can be found in polynomial time.
 These results require a careful analysis of the structure of $M_0$-alternating paths, so the proof will feature several structural lemmas.
 We start by introducing some notation.

 Let $\SC $ denote the set of matchings in the strong core.
-Let $\nocyc$ denote the set of players for which there is no \altcyc\ through the corresponding player edge.
-We denote by $\mathcal{K}^*$ the set of players $A$ for which $\exists M \in \SC$: $|V(M)\cap A| \leq 1$.
-Of course, we cannot determine $\mathcal{K}^*$ without deciding whether the strong core is empty, so we will not use $\mathcal{K}^*$ in the algorithm, only in the proof of correctness.
-By Lemma \ref{2strong} point a), we have $\mathcal{K}^*\subseteq \nocyc$.
+We introduce some additional notation and definitions related to the structure of $M_0$-alternating paths.

-We introduce some additional notation and definitions related to the structure of $M_0$-alternating paths, as listed below. \begin{itemize}
+\paragraph{$M_0$-alternating paths.} For three players $A$, $B$ and $C$, an \emph{$M_0$-alternating $A-B-C$ path} is an $M_0$-alternating path that starts with the player edge $\pedge_A$, ends with the player edge $\pedge_C$, and also contains the player edge $\pedge_B$.

-\item An \emph{$M_0$-alternating $\delta$-path} (or \emph{$\delta$-path} for short) is an odd cycle and an $M_0$-alternating path with a common vertex $v$, where the $M_0$-edge adjacent to $v$ is on the path, and the cycle is $M_0$-alternating apart from $v$. \item An $(A,B;C)$-$\delta$-path for $A,B,C \in \mathcal{K}$ is an $M_0$-alternating $\delta$-path where $A,B$ are in the cycle and $C$ is the end of the path.
-The vertex of $C$ at the end of the path is called the \emph{tip}.
+\paragraph{$M_0$-alternating $\delta$-paths.} An \emph{$M_0$-alternating $\delta$-path} (or \emph{$\delta$-path} for short) $H$ is an odd cycle and an $M_0$-alternating path with a common vertex $v$, where the $M_0$-edge adjacent to $v$ is on the path, and the cycle is $M_0$-alternating apart from $v$.
+The cycle of $H$ is denoted by $\Hcycle (H)$ and the path of $H$ is denoted by $\Hpath (H)$.
+An $(A,B;C)$-$\delta$-path for some players $A,B,C$ is an $M_0$-alternating $\delta$-path where $\pedge_A,\pedge_B$ are in $\Hcycle (H)$ and $\pedge_C$ is the end of the path $\Hpath(H)$.
+The vertex of $C$ at the end of the path is called the \emph{tip} and the unique common vertex of $\Hpath (H)$ and $\Hpath (H)$ is called the \emph{connector}.
 Note that the roles of $A$ and $B$ are exchangeable in the definition.
-See Figure \ref{fig:deltapath} for an illustration. \item The two vertices of a player $A$ are usually denoted by $a$ and $a'$.
-For $A \in \mathcal{K}$ and a given $M \in \SC$, we usually denote the path in $M \Delta M_0$ containing $A$ by $P_A$, and the two endpoints of the path by $x_A$ and $y_A$.
-In some contexts, $P_A$ will be an arbitrary $M_0$-alternating path that contains $A$. \end{itemize}
+See Figure \ref{fig:deltapath} for an illustration.